krismuniz/krismuniz/README.md

 ### Work

-I’m currently an engineer at [Airkit](https://airkit.com), a low-code customer engagement platform.
+I'm currently a Staff Engineer at [Airkit](https://airkit.com), a low-code platform for building digital customer experiences.

 Previously, I was CTO & Co-Founder of Claimbot, a self-service engine for automating customer experience via chat.